metamorph-inc/openmeta-spacecraft-study/README.md

 ## Installation instructions

-In addition to cloning this repository, you will need to install a number of software tools to be able to successfully run the some of the test benches in this model.
+In addition to cloning this repository, you will need to install a number of software tools to be able to successfully run some of the test benches in this model.

 ### OpenModelica